leoloso/graphql-by-pop.com/docs/getting-started/installation.md

 require_once (__DIR__.'/vendor/autoload.php');
 ```

-7. Flush the re-write rules to enable the API endpoints:
+7. Flush the re-write rules to enable the API endpoint:

 - Log-in to the WordPress admin
 - Go to `Settings => Permalinks`